Skill response fields

 fullscreen |

-The render takes over the glasses display until the engineer dismisses it (voice command "back" or temple tap).
+The render takes over the screen until the engineer dismisses it (tap back, or the voice command "back" on glasses).
 Use for full-page manual content, exploded views, large diagrams. |

 hud |

-A heads-up display overlay — smaller, semi-transparent, doesn't fully block the engineer's view.
+An overlay - smaller, semi-transparent, doesn't fully block the engineer's view.
 Use for short reference info that's helpful to glance at while working. |

 For target = context, display_hint is null (unused).